ncbi/blast-cloud/_posts/2015-06-09-setting-up-blast.md

 Please be sure to provision an instance with enough RAM and disk space for the BLAST database(s) you will be using.

-The instance downloads a database with a [FUSE client]({{ site.baseurl }}{% post_url 2015-06-09-fuse %})
+The instance downloads BLAST databases with a [FUSE client]({{ site.baseurl }}{% post_url 2015-06-09-fuse %})
 from the NCBI during the first search of that database.
-This means that the first search will be slow, but afterwards the database will be cached locally and run at normal BLAST speeds.
+This means that the first BLAST search will be slow, but afterwards the database will be cached locally and BLAST will run faster.

-Since the database is coming from the NCBI, downloads are faster the closer the installation is to the NCBI.
-For AWS, US-East (N. Virginia) is the closest installation.
+**NOTE**: Since the database is coming from the NCBI, downloads are faster if the instance runs in a data center that is geographically close to NCBI.
+For AWS, US-East (N. Virginia) is the closest data center, so for optimal performance, please consider starting your instance in that data center.

 ### Setting up remote access